bedminer1/BRIDGE/README.md

 I played it everyday in high school, during breaks, after school.
 But after graduating, it's been harder to organize sessions.
 I tried sneaking it into my navy camp once and got caught in like a week lol.

-So I built this, first as a singleplayer version just to entertain myself with bots following simple flow charts.
+So I built this, first as a singleplayer version just to entertain myself by playing with bots following simple logic flow charts.

 But I have plans to make it multiplayer to play with friends online, although it still won't be the same as in person of course.